kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 1.6.2 =
+* New feature (beta): Apply schema.org markup to videos
-* Fix: The new CSS play buttons caused some errors that have been fixed with this update.
+* Fix: The new CSS play buttons caused some errors that have been fixed with this update
-* New feature (beta): Apply schema.org markup to videos.
 * Fix: Use WordPress' built in function to delete oembed caches.
 Much better performance!
 Now, again, do update all posts that have an oembedded medium when user activates the plugin
 * Fix to make the plugin ready for WordPress 4.0 and its new feature to display video previews in editor
+* Fix: Actually remove the "i" link when the option to remove it is checked

 = 1.6.1 =
 * Wrapped videos into a <div> container.